This post was last updated on October 4th, 2022 at 04:02 pm.

-- are what show on the members’ contribution statements to show what type of contributions they gave.
+- are what show on the members’ donation statements to show what type of donation they gave.

 - sometimes used not to describe the purpose of a certain type of gift but rather to separately identify the gifts for some other reason.
-So you could set up a contribution fund called Christmas Service to identify contributions made during the Christmas service.
+So you could set up a donation fund called Christmas Service to identify donation made during the Christmas service.

 - are not the same as the church’s accounting funds.

-We’ll go in CMO to Contributions: Management: Funds & Pledges and add our funds.
+We’ll go in CMO to Donations: Funds & Donations and add our funds.

 The Chart of Accounts